Religious Observance and Assessments

-Please note, due to the Coronavirus rules the University of Leeds will not be organising any sit-down assessments on campus in January 2021.
-There is an expectation that most assessment will be online for the 2020/21 academic year (ie digital and electronic submission).
+There is an expectation that most assessment will be online for the 2021/22 academic year (i.e. digital and electronic submission).
 Please liaise with your school in regard to how the modules will be assessed.

-If you are unable to attend assessments on Sabbaths, holy days or religious festivals (including Eid celebrations), please tell the Assessment & Progress Team by completing the Notification of religious commitments form by:
+If you are unable to attend examinations/assessments on Sabbaths, holy days or religious festivals (including Eid celebrations), please tell the Assessment & Progress Team by completing the Notification of religious commitments form by:

 After these dates, it will be more difficult to take into account your requests as we will have started compiling the assessment timetable.

-Please include on the form all the dates during assessment periods which affect you (including weekends).
+Please include on the form all the dates during the examination/assessment periods which affect you (including weekends).
 For more information on the dates of examination/assessment periods please see the Exam Periods webpage.

-The University will make every effort to avoid arranging assessments on a Sabbath or holy day and to schedule assessments during Ramadan and Eid celebrations in the morning for those students who have let us know their preferences (see the section on Ramadan below).
-However, sometimes we may need to hold assessments on such days or in the afternoon/later part of the day if no alternative time is possible.
+The University will make every effort to avoid arranging assessments on a Sabbath or holy day.
+However, sometimes we may need to hold assessments on such days if no alternative time is possible.